 Select clothing choices that represent your personal style and help you feel confident.
-It’s okay to make a powerful statement with colors, styles and accessories.
+It’s okay to make a powerful statement with colors, styles, and accessories.
 However, we recommend:

-- outfits that fit - while it is fun to get new outfits for you session, make sure they fit and flatter your body type so you will be comfortable in the session and look your best in the image
+- outfits that fit - while it is fun to get new outfits for your session, make sure they fit and flatter your body type so you will be comfortable in the session and look your best in the image

 - clothing without excessive patterns, logos and other branding, as it can be distracting

 - solid colors that compliment your skin tone

 - V-neck or scoop neck tops, usually the most flattering on all body types

 - mid-length or long sleeves help draw attention to your face